LiardeauxQ/QLWindowEventListener/README.md

 # WindowEventListener

-Listen to windows opening and closing event in macOS.
+Listen to window opening and closing events in macOS.